Convexity on manifolds without focal points and applications: Introduction

 In this article, we consider convex functions on complete Riemannian manifolds $M$ whose Jacobi fields satisfy certain growth properties, while making no assumptions on sectional curvatures.
 A simply connected Riemannian manifold is said to have no focal points if the norm of any nontrivial Jacobi field which vanishes at the initial point of a geodesic ray is strictly increasing.
-Since the exponential map at any point on such a manifold is a diffeomorphism, i.e. every point is a pole, they are necessarily noncompact.
-This class contains all Hadamard manifolds; however, it is well known \cite{Gulliver:1975} that there are both compact and noncompact manifolds without focal points whose sectional curvatures change sign.
-While several aspects of the geometry of these manifolds have been well-studied, from understanding the dynamics of the geodesic flow \cite{Eberlein:1972}, \cite{Sullivan:1974}, \cite{Eschenburg:1977}) to recent work on X-ray transforms on such manifolds with strictly convex boundary \cite{Gabriel:2019} and the solution to the Dirichlet problem at infinity \cite{LiuZhang:2025}, some aspects such as the spectrum of the Laplacian have not been analysed as much.
-We study some of these using the convexity of two kinds of geometrically defined functions on them.
-One of them is the square of the distance function from an arbitrary but fixed point.
-This is a smooth strictly convex function \cite[Lemma 1]{Eberlein:1972} whose sub-level sets are compact.
-It is suitably modified to ensure a bounded gradient, an aspect that is pivotal in many applications.
-The other is the Busemann function associated to a unit vector in the tangent bundle of $M$.
-These are $C^2$ convex functions \cite[Theorem 2]{Eschenburg:1977} but are not strictly convex.
-We remedy the situation by giving a new construction of a strictly convex function from Busemann functions.
-This leads to some new spectral theoretic results.
-A careful analysis of Jacobi fields and Jacobi tensors is central to these considerations.
-We now proceed to discuss our results in some detail. \\
+Since the exponential map at any point on such a manifold is a diffeomorphism, i.e., every point is a pole, they are necessarily noncompact.
+This class contains all Hadamard manifolds; however, it is well known that there are manifolds without focal points whose sectional curvatures change sign \cite{Gulliver:1975}.
+While several aspects of the geometry of these manifolds have been well-studied, from understanding the dynamics of the geodesic flow (\cite{Eberlein:1972}, \cite{Sullivan:1974}, \cite{Eschenburg:1977}), we study some of these using the convexity of certain geometrically defined functions on them.\\